-Due to susceptibility to emerald ash borer (EAB), pumpkin ash is not recommended for planting anywhere in this region and usually requires removal and/or replacement.
-Pumpkin ash is a large tree found primarily growing in wet habitats.
-This United States native can reach 80 feet tall with a narrow crown.
-This species is native to the Chicago Region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.
+Pumpkin ash is very susceptible to the emerald ash borer (Agrilus planipennis) and is not recommended for planting anywhere in this region.
+It usually requires removal or regular insecticide treatments.
+Pumpkin ash is a native woodland tree found throughout the Midwest.
+This species is native to the Chicago region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.

 - Family (English) Olive